 What is the Best Freezer Technology for Disaster Recovery Planning for Biomaterial?

 This extra time might make all the difference in disaster response scenarios.
-Emergency rescue operations, especially when properly planned, will in all likelihood be concluded within a few days, and biomaterial collections stored in LN2-based units, if properly maintained and regularly filled with liquid nitrogen, will not have suffered from temperature fluctuations or transient warming events (TWEs).
-Such TWEs are known to cause a substantial decrease in post-thaw viability and functionality of stem cells.
-6
+Emergency rescue operations, especially when properly planned, will (in all likelihood) be concluded within a few days.
+Biomaterial collections stored in LN2-based units, if properly maintained and regularly filled with liquid nitrogen, will not suffer from temperature fluctuations or transient warming events (TWEs).
+These TWEs are known to cause a substantial decrease in post-thaw viability and functionality of stem cells.

 Naturally, planning for disaster recovery does not stop with the choice of the appropriate and best biostorage technology.
-Such plans must also include often-neglected training sessions for key personnel 8 and contingency plans for relocation of the entire laboratory.
-These issues will be the topic of a future blog entry.
-Stay tuned.
+Such plans should also include training sessions for key personnel and contingency plans for relocation of the entire lab.